A new demographic in airports, is the world ready for it?

-The number of air passengers will increase greatly in the next few years and create undue demand on airports.
-Are the airlines/airports all over the world ready for THIS new target market segment?
+The number of air passengers will increase greatly in the next few years and create undue demand for airports.
+Are the airlines and airports all over the world ready for this new target market segment?

 China is expected to become the largest aviation market by 2022 according to IATA.
 The Chinese, Indian and Indonesian markets combined will contribute to a 1.5 billion increase in the number of passengers by 2036.
 The business focus will undoubtedly shift towards this vast Asian market as a result of its rapid pace of growth.

 Chinese socio-demographic differences in food habits and preferences must be taken into consideration to be able to capture that market segment.
 Adapting the ancillary services will generate new revenue streams for airlines.
 If they respond adequately to this new demand, it will also result in an important increase in customer loyalty.

 Experience is the foremost priority for Chinese tourists.
 Price is not a decisive factor when choosing travel destinations or tourist attractions.”
 Outbound Chinese Tourism and Consumption Trends, 2017